Position: Full Sun to Shade

 Hardiness: 7a, 7b, 8a, 8b, 9a, 9b

-The etymological root of the binomial name Ilex is derived from the old Latin name for the Holly.
-Cornuta is derived from the Latin corni meaning ‘horned’, in reference to the shape of the leaves of the species.
+The etymological root of the binomial name Ilex is derived from the old Latin name for this plant.
+Aquifolium is derived from the Latin acus ‘needle’ and floium ‘leaf’, in reference to the pointed leaves.

 The landscape architect may find Ilex aquifolium ‘Argentea Marginata’ useful as evergreen hedge plant or a small specimen tree.
 This particular variety produces red berries during the winter months and has a silver/ yellow edge to it’s leaves.
 It is also suitable for maritime planting.

 The Royal Horticultural Society has given Ilex aquifolium ‘Argentea Marginata’ their prestigious award of Garden Merit in 1993.

 Ecologically Ilex aquifolium ‘Argentea Marginata’ is noted for attracting pollinating insects mainly by bees and other such insects.
 The flowers are sometimes eaten by the larva of the Double striped Pug moth.
 Other Lepidoptera whose larvae feed on holly include Bucculatrix ilecella.
 During winter the Holly berries are a very important food source for birds during the winter and birds assist in the dispersal of Holly berries away from the parent tree.
 During winter storms birds often take refuge in hollies, which provide shelter and protection from predators.